What Is Demand Planning?

 - Demand Sensing

 Perhaps the most sophisticated component in demand planning is artificial intelligence-powered demand sensing.
-By combining historical sales data with new sources, including weather forecasts, geopolitical events, and the spread of infectious diseases, demand sensing uses AI to identify rising or falling demand in near-real-time.
+By combining historical sales data with new sources, including weather forecasts, geopolitical events, and even the spread of infectious diseases, demand sensing uses AI to identify rising or falling demand in near-real-time.

 What Is the Demand Planning Process?